alixdecr/PRAB/apis/spotify/README.md

 | PATCH | 0 | 0% |
 | DELETE | 8 | 9% |
 | TOTAL | 89 | 100% |

+### Other Information

+- Number of Unique Routes: 68

+- Number of Unique Query Parameters: 63